hagai7/Basic-World-Simulation/README.md

 - `main` - includes the game manager.
 - `util` - includes util files that are responsible for the colors in the game and the layout of the land.
 - `worlds` - includes files that are responsible for the variety of features of the world - avatar, trees, sky, sun, light and darkness, and more.
-- `assets` - some images for the different poses the avatar can be in - resting, walking, running, jumping, flying.
+- `assets` - includes some images for the different poses the avatar can be in - resting, walking, running, jumping, flying.
-- `uml` - a UML diagram that describes the structure of the program.
+- `uml` - includes a UML diagram that describes the structure of the program.

 **Images from the game:**